 Engineering takes creativity, imagination and great problem-solving abilities.
 Sylvan's Engineering courses in Minnesota give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
 We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
 Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

 The Sylvan Difference

-- Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.
+- Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.

-- Email updates: We'll send you an email after each session with photos and summaries, as well as a preview of upcoming projects.
+- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.